 - Copy paper (or drawing paper cut to 8 1/2” x 11”)

 - (2) 8 1/2” x 11” sheets heavy poster board (I used 100 lb tag board

-- two to three 50 minute class periods
+- TIME: two 50 minute class periods

 - Time.
 Easy and fast to assemble.